The Tale of the Magi

 In the kingdom of Excelsior there were two great mages.
 One was a holy mage, who lived at the top of a mountain, and one was a witch, who lived in a bog.
 The two mages had been fighting for a hundred years, but neither could defeat the other.
 The angels would smile on the holy mage when the moon was new, and he would temporarily overpower the witch, but the witch’s powers grew as the moon grew full, and he would soon gain the upper hand.

-And so the two mages continued to fight, their powers waxing and waning, until the witch hatched a plan to defeat the holy mage once and for all-
+And so the two mages continued to fight, their powers waxing and waning, until one day the witch hatched a plan to defeat the holy mage once and for all-

 I had forced myself to go to the grove early, before Hope returned from the woods.
-There, Mercy had laughed at my sluggishness and pushed me harder.
+There, Mercy had laughed at my sluggishness and pushed me harder in our practice.

-“This is your fault for drinking so much,” she’d said.
+“This is your fault for drinking too much,” she’d said.

 I shall never do so again, I vowed as I stared down at the torn page.
-I needed more time to examine the clues in the book, but it was vital that I leave court.
+I needed more time to examine the clues in the book, but Hope and I would return home, soon.
 I had no time to memorize or copy the text.

 I looked around the library carefully, and then slipped the book under my voluminous skirt.
 Stealing from the palace was a high crime, but it was nothing compared to crimes I’d already committed.